black-puppydog/lykin_tutorial/part_6_update_ui/README.md

 ### Conclusion

-In this installments we took strides in improving the visual aspect of our application.
-We defined a layout using CSS and HTML templates, added a fileserver to serve assets, updated our `home` route handler to provide the required context data to our templates and added a `get_peers()` method to our database.
+In this installment we took strides in improving the visual aspect of our application.
+We defined a layout using CSS and HTML templates, added a fileserver to serve assets, updated our `home` route handler to provide the required context data to our templates and added a `get_peers()` method to the database.

 Our application has come a long way.
 We can now subscribe and unsubscribe to the root posts of our peers and display a list of subscribed peers in a neat user interface.